Long-Term Effects of Molly, Side Effects, and Addiction Treatment

 - Problems concentrating.

-There are no medications specifically approved for the treatment of MDMA addiction, so the crux of treatment will be therapy, in which the individual will work to understand the nature of their addiction and their triggers.8 The most effective treatments for people struggling with an MDMA use disorder are cognitive behavioral interventions.
+There are no medications specifically approved for the treatment of MDMA addiction, so the crux of treatment will be therapy, in which the individual will work to understand the nature of their addiction and their triggers.8 The most effective treatments for people struggling with MDMA use disorders are cognitive behavioral interventions.
 These types of therapies are designed to help a person become more mindful about their thoughts, behaviors, and expectations.

 When you are ready to find a treatment program, you can search online.
 Before calling, it may help to create a list of questions to ask.
 It’s always a good idea to be as prepared as possible before you choose a rehab.
-If you have questions about insurance, payment plans, types of therapy used, or average length of stay, make sure to discuss these with any potential programs.
+If you have questions about health insurance, payment plans, types of therapy used, or the average length of a rehab stay, make sure to discuss these with any potential programs.
 If you do have insurance, have your card and ID number handy.
 You can call the number on the back of the card to see what your insurance plan covers.

 American Addiction Centers (AAC) is a leading treatment provider and has trusted rehab programs across the country.
 For helpful advice, information, or admissions, please contact a caring AAC representative free at .